RedSnail/typesense_orm/README.md

 # Typesense-orm
 This is an ORM client for typesense-server.
-It is still under construction (now only write operations work)
+It is still under construction (some search options are not implemented yet, as well as aliases and synonyms)
 ### Installation
 `pip install typesense_orm`
 ### Description